 NYC Modern Taxi Co - Analytics domain we created in Discovery.
 Double click on that domain name or select the domain to see a quick summary and click on View Domain Details.

 This is where you might want to spend some time to redraw you graph, maybe putting all custom apps one side and connectors on another, and have an understandable architecture diagram.
 Here is what ours looks like:

-As we did this, we were able to realized something that wasn't really right.
+As we did this, we realized something that wasn't really right.
 From reorganizing the graph we noticed that there is an event

 taxinyc.analytics.fraud.alerted.v1 that is produced by the